How To Protect Your Passwords

 Hash Cracking: Hash cracking is when attackers gain access to a database of stored passwords that have been hashed, which is a way of obfuscating the password.
 They then attempt to reverse the obfuscation to get the original password.

 With so many ways to compromise passwords, it may seem like it is impossible to protect your password and keep it safe.
 That is definitely not the case!
-By consistently engaging in a few password and account best practices, you can dramatically reduce the chance that your accounts will be compromised:
+By consistently engaging in a few password security tips and account best practices, you can dramatically reduce the chance that your accounts will be compromised:

 - Use strong passwords: Use long passwords or passphrases that are complex and combine uppercase letters, lowercase letters, numbers, and symbols.
 The best passwords are long (more than 16 characters) and completely random.